-Oh Instant Pot, how I love you.
+Oh, Instant Pot, how I love you.
 Let me count the ways.
-You are a pressure cooker, rice cooker, yogurt maker, crock pot and also super sexy!
+You are a pressure cooker, rice cooker, yogurt maker, crockpot, and also super sexy!

-After following other RVers I knew I had to have this appliance when we started our journey.
+After following other RVers, I knew I had to have this appliance when we started our journey.
 As much as we are foodies and love eating out, we equally love cooking together at home.
 With so many great places to explore during the day, having a quick warm meal at the end of that day is ideal.
 And it’s much better on the budget.

-Like most at first I was very timid with this appliance.
-I mean who hasn’t heard horror stories of pressure cooker disasters not to mention the fact that just purchasing one probably puts you on a terrorist watchlist.
+Like most, at first, I was very timid with this appliance.
+I mean, who hasn’t heard horror stories of pressure cooker disasters, not to mention the fact that just purchasing one probably puts you on a terrorist watchlist.

 I was never really interested or understood the benefit of this type of cooking with a busy lifestyle.
 That was until my first time!

-I’ve actually made this recipe about 5 times now and family and friends are making it as well.
-I followed the recipe to the T. Of course the cut of meat can influence the outcome.
-I always use the boneless short ribs but when I can’t find them I cut them off the bone.
+I’ve actually made this recipe about 5 times now, and family and friends are making it as well.
+I followed the recipe to the T. Of course, the cut of meat can influence the outcome.
+I always use boneless short ribs, but I cut them off the bone when I can’t find them.
 Since they are hard to find unless you visit the store first thing in the morning, I usually stock up and put them in the freezer when they are on sale and in abundance.

-Some of our other favorite things to make in the Instant Pot are oatmeal, taco bowls with shredded chicken, lasagna soup and chicken and rice.
+Some of our other favorite things to make in the Instant Pot are oatmeal, taco bowls with shredded chicken, lasagna soup, and chicken and rice.

 Do you have a favorite Instant Pot recipe you’d like to share?
 Comment below.
-Also let me know if you want me to share more recipes with y’all in the future.
+Also, let me know if you want me to share more recipes with y’all in the future.